Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: A real-life application

-The Census Bureau's Population Estimates Program (PEP) produces estimates of the population for the United States, its states, counties, cities, and towns, as well as for the Commonwealth of Puerto Rico and its municipios.
-Demographic components of population change (births, deaths, and migration) are produced at the national, state, and county levels of geography.
-Additionally, housing unit estimates are produced for the nation, states, and counties.

-PEP annually utilizes current data on births, deaths, and migration to calculate population change since the most recent decennial census and produce time series estimates of population, demographic components of change, and housing units.
-The annual time series estimates begin with the most recent decennial census data and extend to the vintage year.

-We use the PEP data to produce state-wise and demographic cell-wise population counts.
-The demographic cell we focus here is the following: \texttt{`race x ethnicity x gender x age category'}.
-We have considered 4 levels of \texttt{race} -- White, Black, Asian and Others, 2 levels of \texttt{ethnicity} -- Hispanic and Non-Hispanic, 2 levels of \texttt{gender} -- Male and Female and 7 levels of \texttt{age category} -- $18-24, \ 25-34,\ 35-44, \ 45-54, \ 55-64,\ 65-74 \ \& \ 75+$.

-We use the following PEP data for `Annual State Resident Population Estimates for 5 race groups (5 race alone or in combination groups) by age, sex, and Hispanic origin: April 1, 2010, to July 1, 2019'.
-With the data, we had to do some pre-processing to obtain counts for the specific demographic cells that we just described.
-This mainly involved grouping the entire data as per our defined demographics and collapsing the counts for each of the demographic cells.
+The US Census Bureau's Population Estimates Program (PEP) provides annual population estimates for various geographic levels, including states, counties, cities, and towns, along with demographic components like births, deaths, migration, and housing units.
+Utilizing the rich PEP data, we generate state-wise and demographic cell-wise population counts, focusing on the \texttt{race x ethnicity x gender x age category} demographic cells.
+The demographics considered include four levels of \texttt{race} (White, Black, Asian, and Others), two levels of \texttt{ethnicity} (Hispanic and Non-Hispanic), two levels of \texttt{gender} (Male and Female), and seven levels of \texttt{age category} ($18-24, 25-34, 35-44, 45-54, 55-64, 65-74, \& 75+$).
+The data used pertains to `Annual State Resident Population Estimates for 5 race groups (5 race alone or in combination groups) by age, sex, and Hispanic origin: April 1, 2010, to July 1, 2019'.
+Pre-processing involved grouping and collapsing data to obtain counts for the specified demographic cells (poststratified cells).